xamarin/KimonoDesigner/KimonoCore.WinUWP/ReadMe.md

 <a name="Summary"></a>
 ##Summary

 Kimono Designer allows a developer to graphically edit Skia based graphic objects that can can be converted to code and included in any cross-platform language and OS that SkiaSharp supports.
-Kimono.Mac is the Xamarin.Mac specific of the Kimono cross-platform library that provides a helper interface to SkiaSharp.
+Kimono.WinUWP is the Windows UWP specific of the Kimono cross-platform library that provides a helper interface to SkiaSharp.

 <a name="Remarks"></a>
 ##Remarks

-Kimono Designer, KimonoCore and KimonoCore.Windows.UWP were created by Kevin Mullins for Microsoft, Inc.
+Kimono Designer and the KimonoCore libraries were created by Microsoft, Inc. and released under the MIT License.

 ### License